RedTopper/Super-Haxagon/README.md

 # ![Icon](./resource/icon.png "Icon") Super-Haxagon

 Super Haxagon is a [Super Hexagon](http://superhexagon.com/) clone for the 3DS.
 It runs full speed on the old 3DS, new 3DS, and in [citra-emu/citra](https://github.com/citra-emu/citra).
 You'll need ctrulib, citro3d, and sf2dlib to build this application.
-When downloading, make sure to clone with `--recursive` to grab all of the included dependencies.
+When downloading the source, make sure to clone with `--recursive` to grab all of the included dependencies.
 Finally, remember to delete `main.c` from the fonts folder so that this program  will actually compile.

 ### FAQ